PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 meant to demosntrate different concepts of nix configuration.
 Once done, you should be able to fill the gaps with your plugins and configs.

+This post come out quite long.
+I don't think Nix is so hard.
+It's more the fact that I try not forget anything I have learned, and I might go into some details that could be skipped.
+But if they would be skipped then the knowledge would be not shared and lost.

 {{ end() }}

 ## Initialize the flake